mcanabrava/selenium-checkout-order/README.md

 It was a super easy task.
 The most challenging part was dealing with the dependencies between Selenium and Chrome versions and related issues, so I created a few more Selenium scripts.

-I have also added time.sleep between actions so it's possible to visualize the Selenium doing its work on the recordings.
+I have also added time.sleep between actions so it's possible to visualize Selenium doing its work on the recordings.

 ## saucedemo.py
 This is the original script for the test selenium marketplace website.